-Once you have your VIN, you have a couple choices.
+Once you have your VIN, you have a couple of choices.
 One is visiting your manufacturer’s website for information.

-Read the details of the notification so you’re familiar with any special instructions regarding the recall.
+Read the details of the notification so you’re familiar with special instructions regarding the recall.
 Then contact your local dealership to schedule the best possible time for your vehicle to be repaired.

 Recalls are free and can be completed at any authorized dealership, regardless of where you purchased the vehicle or if you are the original owner.